indico/mereswine/README.md

 ### Authentication

 Cephalopod uses [Flask-Multipass](https://flask-multipass.readthedocs.io) to provide different authentication systems.
-Keep in mind that Flask-Multipass should be configured in `settings.cfg` as mentioned in its documentation and as can be seen in the settings example file.
+Keep in mind that Flask-Multipass should be configured in `cephalopod.cfg` as mentioned in its documentation and as can be seen in the settings example file.
 In addition you should specify in `USER_WHITELIST` the identifiers the users have in the authentication systems being used so that they can access Cephalopod, thus preventing that every user registered in these systems can access Cephalopod unrestrictedly.